Dual Adjunction Between $\Omega$-Automata and Wilke Algebra Quotients: Algebraic Recognition of Lasso Languages

 We can now state our algebraic characterisation of regular lasso languages. \begin{theorem} A lasso language $L$ is recognised by a finite extended lasso semigroup if and only if $L$ is regular. \end{theorem} \begin{proof} Suppose $L = \Lasso(W, f, P)$ for some finite extended lasso semigroup $(W,f,$ $P)$.
 Then $L = \Lasso(\Rev(\Aut(W, f, P))$, where $\Rev(\Aut(W, f, P))$ is a finite lasso automaton, thus $L$ is regular.
 Conversely, if $L = \Lasso(A)$ for some finite lasso automaton, then $L = \Lasso(\Alg(\Rev(A)))$, where $\Alg(\Rev(A))$ is a finite extended lasso semigroup.

 \end{proof}

 Noting that $(W,f,P)$ recognises $L$ iff $(W,f,\inft{W}\setminus P)$ recognises the complement of $L$, \Cref{thm:regularLanguageCharViaLassoAlg} implies that regular lasso languages are closed under complementation.
-This was already proved using automata in \cite{CianciaVenema2012StreamAutomataAreCoalgebras}, but the algebraic argument is immediate.
+This was already proved using automata in \cite{CianciaVenema2012StreamAutomataAreCoalgebras}, but the algebraic argument is immediate.\footnote{To prove closure under union and intersection, we would additionally need to consider limits of lasso semigroups.}

 \begin{corollary} Regular lasso languages are closed under complementation. \end{corollary}